marnikitta/livecoding/README.md

 - [x] Benchmark file sizes
 - [ ] Remove rooms older than one week (include this message into greeting)
 - [ ] Prettify code for publishing
+    - Add kudos and all used links

 Server

 - [x] Remove server from 0.0.0.0
 - [x] Why websocket works?
 - [x] Add logs rotation
     - It happens by itself
-- [ ] Test reboot
+- [x] Test reboot
 - [x] What is wrong with ssh settings.
 I moved it to 2222
+- [x] Add ufw firewall
+- [ ] Tune websocket ping pong timeout to match client heartbeats
+- [ ] How do restarts work?
+Is there a limit
+- [ ] Setup GitHub action for deployment
 - [ ] Add ratelimiter.
 Stresstest it
-- [x] Add ufw firewall
 - [ ] Overwrite 404